 The auditor will document the audit, all findings and CARs raised in an audit report.
 This report will generally be completed while the auditor is on site.

-They will discuss the findings, any non-conformances identified, and expected timeframes to correct the non-conformances.
+The auditor will discuss the findings, any non-conformances identified, and expected timeframes to correct the non-conformances.